 Bald is powerful.
 Bald is beautiful.
 Bald is bold.
 Bald is stylish.
 Bald is bald.

 You may or may not agree with these.
 You may have had a change of heart as to how you see bald after your treatments.
 Maybe you don't.
 How do you see bald?

 For me, I saw bald very quickly.
-I had thinning hair on my first chemo treatment plan, but once I was switched over to an aggressive five agent chemotherapy regimen known as ema/co, my hair went very quickly.
+I had thinning hair on my first single agent treatment plan, but once I was switched over to a five agent chemotherapy regimen, my hair went very quickly.
 I had placental cancer called choriocarcinoma from a complete twin molar pregnancy, which resulted from my newborn’s undeveloped twin.
 I was concerned with my newborn's recognition response so I decided to shave my hair before beginning treatment.

 I was intimidated to face myself in the mirror.
 What would I see?

 I saw myself, my raw self.
 I have to admit, it was a shock.
 All flaws and all beauty were revealed to me.
 I used it to check out a spot that I've felt for years to find out it was a small mole.
 I inspected my scalp.
 Sure, it wasn't pretty, but I learned to accept that it is what it is--me.
 And everyone else probably looks the same bald, too.
 I learned to love myself bald, without even brows or lashes.

 Most women see their hair as their pride, their glory, and to see it gone would almost break them.
 How can one deal with this?

 1. See this loss as a gain.